 THE AMERICAN WAY

 The Jaguar E-type sold even better in the U.S., where there were far more customers who could afford such a car.
-This popularity proved a mixed blessing, however, because it brought with it pressure to conform to American tastes.
+This popularity proved a mixed blessing, however, because it brought with it greater pressure to conform to American tastes.

 The first reflection of the American influence was the introduction of a bigger engine in 1964.
 Based on the familiar XK engine, it had re-spaced cylinder bores that allowed it to be bored from 3,781 cc (231 cu. in.) to 4,235 cc (258 cu. in.).
 The 4.2 had about 10% more torque than before, making it better suited for lugging in American-style traffic, but was less eager to rev than was the 3.8-liter engine.
 The 4.2’s lower redline also reduced top speed: Maximum speed with the standard 3.31 axle was now about 128 mph (205 km/h) and sustained cruising at engine speeds over 5,000 rpm (116 mph/187 km/h with stock tires) was dicey.